Infrared saunas use infrared light to create heat to warm the body from within. (Infrared light is not visible to us, but can be felt as heat.)

 Plugs into a 120v 20a outlet

 The Influence 3-4

 You’ll need to upgrade your outlet (requires an electrician)

 During promotions, please speak with your salesperson or contact customer service at: firstname.lastname@example.org.
 You can also visit this link for more information regarding your saunas shipment and other questions.

 As part of our commitment to exceptional customer service, we ship every infrared sauna with a high level of service.

-For most customers, the process to assemble your infrared sauna is relatively easy.
+Assembling your infrared sauna is relatively easy.
 Two physically capable people should be able to assemble the sauna in under an hour.

 You'll only need simple tools, including a Phillips-head screwdriver.
 The sauna is designed to be easy to set up and to take apart and reassemble.